 What can I do to make my property more saleable?

 We can advise you on the different options that you can take to make your property more marketable.
 In general, we would recommend that you consider the following:

 Declutter – can potential buyers clearly see the size of each room?
 We all tend to accumulate possessions over time, but too many items in a room can make it seem smaller than it really is.
 Excess furniture or other items should be placed into storage for the marketing process.

 Who is the target market or most likely buyer of your property?
 If the buyer is likely to be a family for example, make sure that you present a family environment with a good mix of living space and bedrooms.

 Carefully consider the best use for each room, then make sure that this is clear to potential buyers.
 If a room is a bedroom does it have a bed in it?

 You may not want to undertake a major refurbishment of your property before it is put up for sale, but could some areas benefit from some light DIY/decorating?
 Are the internal colours relatively neutral?

 Thoroughly spring clean your property and tidy any outside space/gardens to make a welcoming environment.
 Is there anything else that you can do to improve the property’s kerb appeal?

-What is the advantage of having a video tour made?
+What is the advantage of having an optional video tour made (£200 additional charge)?